AdjointBackMapV2: Precise Reconstruction of Arbitrary CNN Unit's Activation via Adjoint Operators: Related works

 \section{Related works}

-Theoretical efforts to analyze CNNs include \cite{wiatowski2017mathematical} and \cite{qiu2018dcfnet}, where CNNs were considered over Frames, an advanced concept from Wavelet Theory.
-They expected to find connections between convolutional kernels and frames theory to explain CNN's inner mechanism better.
-A recent study \cite{jacot2018neural} proposed a Neural Tangent Kernels (NTKs) to project a CNN to kernel space, in which well-explored theorems can be derived.
-However, vulnerabilities are inevitable in these methods.
-Wavelet theory presumed a convolutional layer as an LTI (Linear Time-Invariant) system, which is not satisfied due to bias and nonlinear activation functions.
-The foundation of NTK relies on an approximation of the discrete weight update rules using continuous derivative:
+CNN's internal working principles remain unclear despite many efforts to achieve explainability.
+As found in \cite{ghorbani2019interpretation, heo2019fooling, dombrowski2019explanations}, the various methods for interpretability/explainability are fragile, where adversarial examples specifically targeted to fool the interpretation mechanism itself could be generated.
+To overcome this issue, a principled approach based on mathematical theory is needed.
+Early attempts \cite{wiatowski2017mathematical, qiu2018dcfnet} approached CNNs using Wavelet Theory to find correlations between CNN and filter banks for a better interpretation.
+A recent study \cite{jacot2018neural} proposed the Neural Tangent Kernel (NTK) method for approximating a neural network trained through gradient descent with kernel regression.
+However, vulnerabilities are inevitable with these methods.
+Wavelet theory considers a convolutional layer as an LTI (Linear Time-Invariant) system, which is not appropriate due to the layer's bias and the nonlinear activation function.
+The foundation of NTK relies on an approximation between the weight update policy and the following differential equation:

 where $\mathbf{w}(t)$ is the weights at time $t$, and $L(\mathbf{x}, \mathbf{y}, \mathbf{w}(t))$ is the loss function with inputs $\mathbf{x}$ and labels $\mathbf{y}$.
 This approximation commits relative errors.
 Whether these errors are negligible remains questionable due to high dimensional weight matrices.
 Besides, the NTK regime suffers from theoretical challenges \cite{hayou2019mean}.
-Our theory circumvents these vulnerabilities since the adjoint operator is defined via dual form \cite{banach1987theory}, which entails equality relationships.
-Such an equality relationship guarantees that our reconstructed effective hypersurface (Section \ref{Model:Algorithm}), when multiplied with the extended input (a concatenation of the input image and the collection of all biases in the CNN), will precisely replicate the linear activation value of an arbitrary unit in the CNN (both Conv layer and FC layer).
+Our own theory in this paper circumvents these weaknesses, as Adjoint operator is defined via the dual form \cite{banach1987theory} that entails an equality relationship.
+This equality guarantees that the effective hypersurfaces recovered with our method, when multiplied by dot-product with the input (a concatenation of the input image and the bias vectors from the entire CNN), will precisely replicate a convolved feature map's activation value or the FC layer's output value in a CNN (see Section \ref{Model} for details).